Ahmedviruso/SpamDi/README.md

-# SpamD
+# SpamDi

-SpamD is an Python 3 library that's allow you to do spam in discord using multiples accounts.
+SpamDi is an Python 3 library that's allow you to do spam in discord using multiples accounts.

 ## How To Use